 Flimsy metal landscape edging costs about $1/foot.
 For the same price you could use timbers and protect dog paws & mower blades.
 Drive a couple bolts through the existing holes and viola!
 Use the holes to support posts for bird feeders, solar lights, torches or pink flamingos.

 Hundreds of bolts, nuts, washers and all-thread are also available.
 A creative person could bolt them back together and make all sorts of things.
 Think big tinker toys.
-I've only made a headboard so far, but I've got an extensive to-do list.

 Want to learn about heartwood and sapwood?
 Go here.

 Raw wood Doug Fir footbridge deck.

 Ring counts from 8-40 rpi.